 I love the simplicity of this recipe and that it's easy enough to make on an average weeknight when the baking itch strikes.
 I also love that it can be taken to parties and family gatherings all year round with the same rave reviews, no matter the audience.

-I recommend serving it with a generous scoop of coconut ice cream, but that’s just one girl’s humble opinion.
+I recommend serving this vegan cast iron skillet apple crisp recipe with a generous scoop of coconut ice cream, but that's just one girl's humble opinion.

 PS – Don't you think this green napkin is the cutest?!
 I have to brag about it because it's been forever since I got any new fabric for the blog, but I finally did!
 I think the right napkin spruces everything up so nicely and adds personality to the food.
 I found them from this super sweet gal on Etsy who allowed me to create a custom combination of napkins.
 Seriously, if you are in need of napkins for your own blog or for your dinner table, hit up Clear Sky Home!